DDT5/snip1155-reference-impl/README.md

 ```

 ### Revoke permission
 An operator with existing permissions (not to be confused with Query Permits) can use this to revoke (or more accurately, renounce) the permissions it has received.
-A token owner can also call this function to revoke permissions, although `GivePermission` can also be used for this purpose.
+A token owner can also call this function to revoke permissions, although it is recommended that `GivePermission` is used for this purpose instead.

 ```js
 {